 Scenario analysis is an iterative process

-You should also monitor external scenario developments as well.
+You should also monitor external scenario developments.
 A new scenario could be developed that better fits your company’s context than the one you used in your previous analysis.
 Or, your company’s needs may shift as the impacts of climate change become more apparent and new government policies get introduced.

 Contact us to learn more

 At Manifest Climate, we have experts in scenario analysis to guide your organization through considering and applying scenario analysis.
 If you’re interested in learning more, contact us now.